qnx/Raspberry-Pi-Hardware-Component-Samples/common/rpi_i2c/README.md

-# rpi_i2c
+# librpi_i2c

-This folder contains a client API for interacting with the I2C driver.
-The API was designed to be similar and as easy to use as the SMBus Python API.
+This folder contains a client API, implemented as shared library, for interacting with the I2C driver.
+The API was designed to be similar and as easy to use as the SMBus Python module.

-Note that currently any app using this API needs to be executed as root to access the I2C device driver.
+Note that currently any app using this client API needs to be executed as root to access the I2C device driver.

 ## smbus_read_byte_data